a-sinclaire/palette_constrainer/README.md

 also at the bottom is where the palette is defined and the image you're operating on is defined.<br />
 nothing is passed in from the cmd line b/c i cant be bothered. just edit the file.<br />

-# skittle4.py
+# skittlize.py
-Takes an input image and "skittlefies" it.<br />
+Takes an input image and "skittlizes" it.<br />
-Just use the skittlefy() function in skittle4.py.
+Just use the skittlize() function in skittlize.py.
 Here are the parameters:<br />

-    :param image_path: path to img to skittlefy
+    :param image_path: path to img to skittlize
     :param palette: array of hex strings (available skittle colors) -- last is bg color of your canvas
     :param palette_count: count of how many of each color skittle you have. (count for last index doesnt matter)
     :param Hue_Weight: how important is preserving the hue? (hint: negative values work as a deterrent)